Welcome to my site, whosichasechandler.com! The one-stop shop for everything related to me – which inevitably is all music related!

 - My Story

-- Why I Want to Help People
+- Why I Teach Privately

 - Goal of this Site

 This last year, Fall 2017, I taught as a professor of music theory at Cal State University, Fullerton as I finished my last Newgate concert.
 As I finished Newgate and left CSUF, I founded a new online business, MusicalGrowth.com, where I research, write, and compose Chakra healing music for companies around the U.S. such as LeilaAmani.com.
 In Spring 2019, I taught as an Associate Professor of Musicianship at Saddleback Community College and tried my hand at directing a children’s choir at Valencia Elementary from January to June (3rd grade to 6th grade).

 I have earned some recognizable (and expensive) pieces of paper (degrees):